Newspaper Page Text

 with the rest of the team.

-Speaking of married life, T think
+Speaking of married life.
+I think

-it agrees with my friend, W. B.
+it agrees with my friend.
+W, B.

-Thomas., He's picked up about ten
+Thoma.:.
+He's picked up about ten

-When we receive the report that
+When we receive the repoit Inai

-our good friend and pastor, Rev.
+our good fi lend and pastor, Rex

-F. H. Warley, was back with us for
+F, H. Warley, was back with us for

 another year some of the fairer sex

-was heard to exclaim, “Well, that's
+was heard to exclaim.
+“Well, that's

-not bad.’”
-Rev. Warley is not mar
+not bad " Rev. Warley r not mar

 ried you know.